fgebhart/workoutizer/Readme.md

 #### Features
 * Automatic import of Garmin `.fit` files and `.gpx` files
+* Automatic naming of activities based on daytime, sport and geo location
 * Dashboard overview page of all activities
 * Render your activity gps data on different OSM maps
 * Show either all activities of one sport or only one activity on the map
 * Plots of activity specific data like: heart rate, pace, temperature, cadence and altitude
 * Integrate laps into both plots and maps
-* Connect plots and map via mouse hovering
+* Connected plots and map via mouse hovering
 * Keyboard navigation in browser
 * Add untracked activities manually via the GUI
-* Create and download `.gpx` files to share your activities
+* Export activities as `.gpx` files
 * Add as many different sports as you want.
 * Convenience CLI for installing, configuring, updating, ...